Fractional CFO for Marketing Agencies: How to Scale Profitably in 2026

 How a CFO helps pricing and packaging for agency growth

 A CFO doesn’t “set prices.”
 A CFO gives you the margin truth that makes pricing decisions obvious.
+A CFO’s input is also essential for developing an effective go to market strategy and providing strategic consulting on pricing and packaging, ensuring your agency’s offerings are positioned for profitability and growth.

 In agencies, pricing problems usually come from one of three places: